fledge-iot/fledge-south-iec104/README.rst

 As shown above, you need a $LIB_104 env var set to the source tree of the library.

-Then, you can build the lib60870 with:
+Then, you can build lib60870 with:

 .. code-block:: console
   $ cd lib60970-C